Argyll & Dunbartonshire: About 2 miles north of Tarbert, on minor road east of A83, on west side of Loch Fyne, at Stonefield Castle Hotel.

 OPEN: Hotel.
 Weddings and events.
 Woodland garden.

 Tel: 0843 1787141 Web: www.bespokehotels.com

 Site of old house or tower.
-Set in 60 acres of woodlands and gardens, Stonefield Castle is a large castellated mansion, built in the 1830s by the architect William Playfair, with dormer windows,
+Set in 60 acres of woodlands and gardens, Stonefield Castle is a large L-plan castellated mansion of two storeys, built in the 1830s by the architect William Playfair,

 ‘Parmoir’ is marked on Blaeu’s map of Knapdale.

 The property, known as Barmore, was held by the MacAllisters, Constables of Tarbert Castle, and they had a residence here.
 The MacAllisters were supposed to maintain Tarbert Castle, but they failed to do so and faced a lawsuit from the Dukes of Argyll in 1762.